 News and opinions about earth’s climate and global climate change can be found everywhere in today’s media, but without a foundational knowledge of climate science, it can be hard to separate fact from fiction.
 The Climate Minor aims to give students a strong interdisciplinary foundation in climate science with opportunities to explore policy, energy, and human dimensions of climate change.

-A unique opportunity to explore the science of climate in a multi-disciplinary context.
-This minor guides students through coursework in climate chemistry and biology, physical climate and past climate offered in Atmospheric Sciences, Oceanography, Earth and Space Sciences and other science departments.
 All climate minors enroll in an integrative capstone seminar (ATMS/OCN/ESS 475—3 cr) where they participate in a weekly seminar series covering current research in climate science and a separate discussion section targeted for undergraduates.
 This seminar is a small class with lots of discussion.

 Minimum of 25 credits